Therapy Contract

 ABUSE AND VIOLENCE

 This service operates a strict no violence rule.
 This means that physical and verbal abuse and or violence as well as threats or bullying behaviour of any kind is not permitted and will not be tolerated.
 Should I feel that you are acting in an aggressive or abusive way, I will speak to you about this first.
 If you continue to act in a threatening or aggressive manner, then the session will be terminated and this may affect you receiving any further support in the future.
 In some cases, the Police may also be contacted.
 Offensive language or behaviour or disparaging comments of any kind are not permitted in the service and will not be tolerated.
-This means that you:-

 ALCOHOL AND DRUG USE